guillemgt/kaggle/README.md

-# kaggle competitions
+# ML and data science

-This is a repository for my entries to kaggle competitions
+This is a repository for the small projects in Machine Learning and Data Science that I work on.